NeowayLabs/pre-commit/README.md

 # How to use it?

-After adding new changes with the `git add` command, you can run `commit .` on any git project root path and follow CLI steps.
+After adding new changes with the `git add` command, you can run `git dpcommit .` on any git project root path and follow CLI steps.

 ```
-commit .
+git dpcommit .
 ```